henrywoo/STLandMallocMemory/README.md

 I tested with different compilers: `GCC 4.8`, `GCC 5`, `GCC 6` and `GCC 7`, `Clang++ 6.0` and different operating systemes: `IBM AIX 7.1`, `Sun Solaris 10`. `GCC 7` and `Clang++ 6.0` have almost the same behavior, but others behave very very differently.

-Also STL, or its underlying malloc system, tries to reuse same objects as possible as it can.
-I tested strings with all '0' and random strings.
-The all-zero strings make program hold more memory in the pool.
+Also, STL or its underlying malloc system tries to reuse same objects as possible as it can.
+I tested strings with all '0's and random strings.
+All-zero string cases sometimes make program hold more memory in the pool.

 ![](img/gcc4.8_random_string.png)